 Non-Executive Director.
 She has over 30 years' experience in the financial services and retail sectors focused on business strategy and operational leadership, most recently as Director of Strategy and People for Frontier Advisors.
-During this time she has been a professional adviser to institutional investors on investments, risk and governance.
-She is currently an independent board member of the Municipal Association of Victoria Insurance Board and a member of the Sisters of St John of God Finance Advisory Committee.
+During this time she has been a professional adviser to large institutional investors on investments, risk and governance-related issues.
+She is currently an independent board member of the Municipal Association of Victoria Insurance Board, a non-executive director of The Winston Churchill Memorial Trust and a member of the Sisters of St John of God Finance Advisory Committee.